jzhaod/bias-detector/bias.md

 Thus get the conclusion that “Incentive is superpower”

-“One of the most important consequences of incentive superpower is what I call incentive-caused bias.
-A man has an acculturated nature, making him a pretty decent fellow, and yet, driven both consciously and subconsciously by incentives, he drifts into immoral behavior in order to get what he wants—a result he facilitates by rationalizing his bad behavior”
+“*One of the most important consequences of incentive superpower is what I call incentive-caused bias.
+A man has an acculturated nature, making him a pretty decent fellow, and yet, driven both consciously and subconsciously by incentives, he drifts into immoral behavior in order to get what he wants—a result he facilitates by rationalizing his bad behavior*”

 **Antidote:**
 “Widespread incentive-caused bias requires that one should often distrust or take with a grain of salt the advice of one’s professional adviser, even if he is an engineer.
 The general antidotes here are:

 Especially fear professional advice when it is especially good for the adviser learn and use the basic elements of your adviser’s trade as you deal with your adviser, and double-check, disbelieve, or replace much of what you’re told, to the degree that seems appropriate after objective thought.”

 Also needed in system design is an admonition: Dread, and avoid as much you can, rewarding people for what can be easily faked.

 Granny’s rule, to be specific, is the requirement that children eat their carrots before they get dessert.
 The business version requires that executives force themselves daily to first do their unpleasant and necessary tasks before rewarding themselves by proceeding to their pleasant tasks.

 Example of Antidote: National Cash Register - why was that invented?

-Consequence:
+**Consequence:**
 Most capitalist owners in a vast web of free-market economic activity are selected for ability by surviving in a brutal competition with other owners and have a strong incentive to prevent all waste in operations within their ownership.
 After all, they live on the difference between their competitive prices and their overall costs, and their businesses will perish if costs exceed sales.
 Replace such owners by salaried employees of the state and you will normally get a substantial reduction in overall efficiency, as each employee who replaces an owner is subject to incentive-caused bias as he determines what service he will give in exchange for his salary and how much he will yield to peer pressure from many fellow employees who do not desire his creation of any strong performance model.

 Another generalized consequence of incentive-caused bias is that man tends to game all human systems, often displaying great ingenuity in wrongly serving himself at the expense of others.

 ### 2. Liking/Loving Tendency

 One very practical consequence of liking/loving tendency is that it acts as a conditioning device that makes the liker or lover tend to ignore the faults of, and comply with the wishes of, the object of his affection; favor people, products, and actions merely associated with the object of his affection, as we shall see when we get to influence-from-mere-association tendency; and distort other facts to facilitate love.

 ### 3. Disliking/hating tendency
-Disliking / hating tendency also acts as a conditioning device that makes the disliker / hater tend to ignore virtues in the object of dislike;
-dislike people, products, and actions merely associated with the object of his dislike; and distort other facts to facilitate hatred.
+Disliking / hating tendency also acts as a conditioning device that makes the disliker / hater tend to ignore virtues in the object of dislike; dislike people, products, and actions merely associated with the object of his dislike; and distort other facts to facilitate hatred.

 ### 4. Doubt Avoidance tendency
 The brain of man is programmed with a tendency to quickly remove doubt by reaching some decision.